Article first published June 2015, updated May 2019

-As you can see, Rip Curl uses high-quality images of the watch throughout the campaign, ensuring that their message (we’ve launched a new watch) was received by recipients even if they didn’t read the text.
+Rip Curl uses high-quality images of the watch throughout the campaign, ensuring that their message (we’ve launched a new watch) was received by recipients, even if they didn’t read the text.

-So when creating your next marketing offer email, make sure to include high-quality images of the products or services you are offering.
-This will help get your key messages across even if people only skim the email and don’t properly read the text.
+When creating your next marketing offer email, make sure to include high-quality images of the products or services you are offering.
+This will help get your key messages across, even if people only skim the email and don’t properly read the text.

 3. Benefit-focused copy

 One of our favorite ways to do this is by using a copywriting formula, such as the BAB technique.
-These formulas are great because they provide a framework for writing email copy that almost forces you to present your offer in the context of how it will benefit the reader.
+These formulas are great because they provide a framework for writing email copy that almost forces you to present your offer in the context of how it’ll benefit the reader.

-To help illustrate, I created two email campaigns promoting Campaign Monitor.
-One that doesn’t use the BAB formula and focuses on features and one that uses the BAB formula to focus on benefits.
+To help illustrate, consider these two email campaigns promoting Campaign Monitor.
+One doesn’t use the BAB formula and focuses on features, and one uses the BAB formula to focus on benefits.